SHARE THIS

 Just as floor and shoe care are important, so is minding the contaminants on your hands.
 Make sure you and your team are adhering to certain practices while handling plants, trimming, and drying.
 The easiest way to prevent oils, dirt, or other contaminants from impacting growth is to wear gloves at all times.
 Even just eating lunch, which can include touching a sandwich, chips, or other oily surfaces, can lead to unknowingly bringing something into the grow room that could be harmful.
 Gloves should be worn and changed every time they come into contact with something other than your plants.

-The Best Pest Practices
+The Best Mold and Mildew Practices

 Know more.
 Grow more.